LispCookbook/cl-cookbook/strings.md

 # Concatenating Strings

 The name says it all: CONCATENATE is your friend.
-Note that this a generic sequence function and you have to provide the result type as the first argument.
+Note that this is a generic sequence function and you have to provide the result type as the first argument.

 ~~~lisp